Octoberweather/ecological_niche_modeling_bats/README.md

 # figures-for-ecological-niche-modeling
+- Figures 1 through 7
+- Tables 1 through 3
-Figures 1 through 7, Tables 1 and 2.
-All figures created in R and tables created in Word.
+- All figures created in R, all tables created in Word